 Other Useful Resources

 No one wants to believe that a student might have violated Furman's academic integrity policy.
 However, all course instructors are obligated to investigate any irregularity that appears in their students' coursework or any report that a student has behaved dishonestly.
 If the matter cannot be dismissed after investigation, the faculty member will confront the student and present him/her with the "Academic Integrity Violation Form" (AIVF).
-The form outlines the three options available to the student:
+The form outlines the two options available to the student:

 - Admit to the charge and accept the penalty in the course.

 Additional penalties, such as suspension or expulsion, could be added by the Academic Discipline Committee.
 This committee, which consists of five faculty members and two students, plays an important role in adjudicating academic integrity disputes and potentially adding penalties for violations of the policy (see policy 190.6).